kareena15/Cognifyz-internship/README.md

 # Cognifyz-internship
 About
-This repository contains tasks completed as part of the Cognifyz Data Analysis Internship.
-Cognifyz Technologies specializes in cutting-edge AI, ML, and data analytics solutions, providing hands-on experience with real-world data problems.
+This repository contains tasks completed as part of the Cognifyz Data Analysis Internship.Technologies specializes in cutting-edge AI, ML, and data analytics solutions, providing hands-on experience with real-world data problems.